 Here are some tips on keeping youth group attendees involved.

-How can anyone show up if they do not know about the event?
+How can anyone show up if they don't know about the event?
 The problem may not be the motivation to be involved but rather the communication of said events.

-Whether it will be running during the allotted group time or will be done outside of regular scheduling, passing the information along is crucial.
+Whether the event will be running during the allotted group time or will be done outside of regular scheduling, passing the information along is crucial.

 By far the quickest and easiest way to communicate events is through mass text alerts.
-They are the most quick and convenient way to keep everyone informed without being a major inconvenience to you.
+They are the most convenient way to keep everyone informed without being a major inconvenience to you.

 Keeping everybody in the loop is one of the most important factors in attendance numbers.